Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing two connections

-for each $\ell \geq 0$; see \cite{lockhart-mcowen}.
-Moreover, the definition of $\sigma_k$ implies that this restriction is surjective, and so the ``Laplacian''
+for each $\ell \geq 0$, and this restriction remains surjective.
+In particular, the ``Laplacian''

-is a Banach space isomorphism, where $D_k^{*, \delta}$ is the adjoint of $D_k$ relative to the $\delta$-decaying $L^2$-inner products on the domain and codomain.
+is a Banach space isomorphism, where $\widetilde{D}_k^{*, \delta}$ is the adjoint of $\widetilde{D}_k$ relative to the $\delta$-decaying $L^2$-inner products on the domain and codomain.
 It follows from these observations that the formula

-defines a bounded right inverse for $D_k$.
-Coupling this with the embedding $L^{p}_{1, \delta} \hookrightarrow L^{p^*}_\delta$, it follows that there is a constant $c_k$ with \eqncount The argument at this stage is almost identical to that given in \cite[Section 7.2.3]{donaldson-kronheimer1} (see also \cite[Prop.
-7.2.18]{donaldson-kronheimer1}); however, we supply some of the details since we will refer to them again in Section \ref{sec:smallp}.
-The operators $P_1, P_2$ can be glued together (using a carefully constructed cut-off function supported on the gluing region; see \cite[p.
-294]{donaldson-kronheimer1}) to produce an operator
+defines a bounded right inverse for $\widetilde{D}_k$.
+Coupling this with the embedding $L^{p}_{1, \delta} \hookrightarrow L^{p^*}_\delta$ it follows that there is a constant $c_k$ with \eqncount The argument at this stage is almost identical to that given in \cite[Section 7.2.3]{donaldson-kronheimer1} (see also \cite[Prop.~7.2.18]{donaldson-kronheimer1}); however, we supply some of the details since we will refer to them below.
+Following \cite[p.~288]{donaldson-kronheimer1}, the operators $P_1, P_2$ can be glued together to produce an operator

 that satisfies